supertetelman/sdc-vehicle-detection/README.md

 I define the start/end y locations to scan in `VehicleDetection.ystart` and `VehicleDetection.yend`.

 The windows start at the top left.
-The windows are `window_count` (64x64) wide/tall.
+The windows are `window_size` (64x64) wide/tall.
 Each window will be `step_size` (2) * `pix_per_cell` (16) pixels right or down from the previous window (hog feature space will be smaller than the number of pixels by a factor of `pix_per_cell`).
 The windows continue in this manner until they reach the bottom corner.
 The results is around 3000 windows that overlap 75% of the same pixels from the top left of the non-horizon range to the bottom right of the image.

 In order to take care of finding cars at different scales up/down the img I implemented `scaling_detect_blocks`.
 This function searches for cars left/right in 200 pixel vertical stripes.
 Each vertical stripe is 50 pixels lower than the last and looks for cars at a scale 0.2 larger.
 The start/end locations of the stripes are dependant on the `ystart` and `yend` values.